ronnn-ddr/union_shop/README.md

 # Union Shop 🛍️

-A modern, responsive Flutter e-commerce application for the University of Portsmouth Students' Union Shop, featuring university-branded merchandise and personalized products.
+A modern, responsive Flutter e-commerce application for the Students' Union Shop, featuring university-branded merchandise and personalized products.

 ## 📋 Overview

-Union Shop is a cross-platform mobile and web application built with Flutter that showcases and sells University of Portsmouth branded products.
+Union Shop is a cross-platform mobile and web application built with Flutter that showcases and sells Student Union branded products.
 The app provides an intuitive shopping experience with responsive design, custom typography, and comprehensive product catalog featuring clothing, accessories, and personalized items.

 ## ✨ Key Features

 ### 🏪 Core Functionality
 - **Product Catalog**: Browse university-branded clothing and merchandise
 - **Product Details**: View detailed product information and pricing
+- **Shopping Cart**: Add items to cart, manage quantities, and proceed to checkout
+  - State management powered by Provider for real-time cart updates
 - **Personalization Service**: Custom text personalization starting from £3
 - **Responsive Design**: Optimized for both desktop and mobile devices